-Dashboard gives clinicians real-time access to a population view of the wealth of patient data they have collected in their electronic medical records (EMRs), based on recognized provincial indicators, for the first time.
-Examples of some of the indicators available in the Dashboard include number of diabetics, number of patients taking opioids, number of smokers, those overdue for cancer screening follow-up, etc.
+The dashboard gives clinicians real-time access to a population view of the wealth of patient data they have collected in their electronic medical records (EMRs), based on recognized provincial indicators, for the first time.
+Examples of some of the indicators available in the Dashboard include a number of diabetics, the number of patients taking opioids, the number of smokers, those overdue for cancer screening follow-up, etc.

 Clinicians can drill down to patient-level data for better patient outcomes, better follow-up care and to identify trends.
 Other digital health solutions only aggregate patient data centrally for research or population health purposes and cannot drill down to the individual patient.

 Healthcare dashboards aren’t as publicly visible as dashboards in other industries because of the need to protect patient information.
 But that doesn’t mean your healthcare organization should avoid them—quite the opposite.
 Executives, managers, and clinicians within hospitals and health systems rely on dashboards to provide critical information to inform data-driven decisions, without sacrificing data privacy.